matuzo/matuzoat/src/blog/the-dark-side-of-the-grid.md

 Okay, let’s try to fix that.

+PS: I'm well aware that I could apply `display: grid` to the `ul` directly but this is just a simplified example.
+There are other (more complicated) use cases where you can't do that easily.

 ### Solution #1: Flattening the document structure.

 If the placement algorithm only affects direct child elements, we’ll just make our `li` direct children by removing the `ul` and swapping the `li`s for `div`s to avoid invalid HTML.
 This is a solution, but it’s a bad solution because we’re compromising on semantics for design reasons.